mmseng/AislingMatHelper/README.md

 `1` = preperation materials (media materials).
 `2` = fortification materials (programme materials).
 Default is `2`.
 Theoretically `3` could work for expansion materials (sealed contracts), but this is untested, and depends on which materials are available at your current station.
+Aisling powerplay generally revolves strictly around hauling fortification materials from Cubeo, so that is the primary purpose of this script.

 # Hotkey variables
 These variables define which hotkeys do what.